bonitasoft/bonita-doc/md/ldap-synchronizer.md

 **Warning:** Do not modify the Organization from the Bonita BPM Portal while the tool is running, as this will cause a synchronization error.

+**Note:** Some use cases require additional configuration server side (for example to use directly the engine API).
+They are described [here](configure-client-of-bonita-bpm-engine.md).

 ## <a id="non-default-tenant"/>Using the LDAP synchronizer in a non-default tenant